CabanaLab/cabana-tex/README.md

 ```

 ## beamerthemes
-UIC and NECCES themed presentations for use in Beamer.
+UIC, NECCES and ANL themed presentations for use in Beamer.

 [Examples](./beamerthemes/README.md)